 Everything I do with Everyday Rail English is based upon an entirely new bilingual database that I have built.
 This was after going to thousands of mass transit and national railway stations in over a dozen countries.
 This was basically something I started from scratch.
 All railway stations in China would in future be taught from this new unified database only.
 This also solves a key issue where the wordings used in different signs varied depending on who ran the station.

 In 2018, the Everyday Rail English books I authored and published at the China Railway Publishing House in essence took things to a new level, as there was finally an officially published, tangible norm of proper English translations for the entire network.
+There are plans to launch a similar series of books for the city metro / light rail / tram network, as they seem to make logical, green connections.

 WHERE I’VE TAUGHT…